djienne/CROSS_EXCHANGE_DELTA_NEUTRAL_LIGHTER_ASTER/README.md

    - Total hold time hours
    - Per-symbol breakdowns

-4. **Capital Status** - The capital status fields in state are defined but not currently populated with exchange balance data.
+2. **Capital Status** - The capital status fields in state are defined but not currently populated with exchange balance data.

 ### Planned Features

 These features are documented in the codebase but not yet implemented:
-- Advanced health monitoring during position holds
 - Detailed PnL breakdown and statistics tracking
 - Balance monitoring and capital allocation
 - Per-symbol performance analytics

-## Safety Warnings
+## ⚠️ Safety Warnings

 ⚠️ **IMPORTANT DISCLAIMERS**: